AndreRudolph/impulsephp-doc/docs/server/middlewares.md

     }</code>
 </pre>

 So basically a middlware is identified by implementing the <span class="code-hint">Impulse\ImpulseBundle\Execution\Middleware\EventListenerMiddleware</span> interface.
+How a middleware will be applied to a specific controller method is captured in the next chapter.

 <h5><a id="pre-action-middleware">Pre action middleware</a></h5>